|

 *Once your

-dog is recovered PLEASE REMOVE or UPDATE
+dog is recovered PLEASE REMOVE all POSTERS and UPDATE

 your lost pet posting*